S-Kelian/ChatSystem4A/README.md

-# Project : contactList system
+# Project : Chat system

-Autors: Kelian Sebaici, Théophile Zenou-Truchot
+Authors: Kelian Sebaici, Théophile Zenou-Truchot

 This project aims to deliver a peer-to-peer app for communication on a local network.
 It provides an easy way to communicate within a company.
 It must be easy to use and easy to install.
 The app runs on the version 8 of the Java Development Kit and uses Maven :